spanezz/transilience/GETTING-STARTED.md

   -h, --help     show this help message and exit
   -v, --verbose  verbose output
   --debug        verbose output
+  -C, --check    do not perform changes, but check if changes would be needed
 ```

 Roles are loaded as normal Python `roles.<name>` modules, which are expected to